-Last weekend, I stopped by Cutty Sark Tube station at Royal borough of Greenwich, mainly to visit a friend who promised to show me around the area whilst the sun was shining.
+Last weekend, I stopped by Cutty Sark Tube station at Royal Borough of Greenwich London, mainly to visit a friend who promised to show me around the area whilst the sun was shining.
 It feels like spring before the storm hits but that’s another story altogether.
-And today, I thought I’d share with you the sights he showed me.
+And today, I thought I’d share with you the sights she showed me.

 Ahoy me matey!
 Around the corner from Cutty Sark tube is this magnificent tall ship.
 I don’t about you, but when I see a ship like this, I have this urge to speak pirate!
 Actually, this ship was built as a tea ‘clipper’ but was also used as a general cargo ship but it definitely can’t hurt to pretend right?
 The Cutty Sark is a fun exhibition for all ages and you can have afternoon tea under the hull in the ‘Even Keel’ cafe.

 Note: They are open from 10am to 5pm and you can get tickets online or upon arrival and you can get a combination tickets with the observatory if you are visiting there as well. and It’s wheelchair accessible.

 If you are fascinated by history, astronomy, and stand on the line between the Eastern and Western hemisphere, then this is definitely a must visit location.
 The building is located on top of a hill at the Royal Greenwich park and gives stunning views from the top.

 While you are here, you can see the Great Equatorial Telescope , the largest historical telescope in the UK and 7th in the world and it is free to view.
 Also come check out the Dolphin Sun Dial and the Shepherd Gate Clock located on the wall outside of the gate and this was the first clock to show the Greenwich Mean time to the public!